BlueWinds/EnvironmentalDesignMasks/README.md

     }
   ]
   ```
-- `moodTags`: A list of biomes (see [Biomes](#Biomes)) for which this Mood can be selected in the Skirmish bay.
+- `moodTags`: A list of biomes for which this Mood can be selected in the Skirmish bay.
 These tags have no effect outside the skirmish bay.
 - `sunXRotation`: A float (0 - 360) specifying where the sun appears in the sky.
 - `sunYRotation`: A float (0 - 360) specifying where the sun appears in the sky.